helios-h2020/h.extension-NeuroBehaviouralClassifier/README.md

 	<li><a href="doc/contents-analysis.md" title="Contents analysis">Contents analysis: Text, image and speech analysis</a></li>
 	<li><a href="doc/ego-alter-analysis.md" title="Ego - Alter analysis">Ego - Alter analysis</a></li>
 </ul>

 <h2> </h2>
-<h1>TestClient User Interface</h1>

-<p>Neurobehaviour module uses a version of TestClient app to implement some features like Helios chat.
-This allows to stablish a format for text messages.
-These messages are sent to Neurobehaviour module to perform the sentiment analysis.</p>

-<p>In order to perform this sentiment analysis, we have developed a set of <b>AI algorithms using Python</b>.
-This version of TestClient app includes a Python wrapper that allows to compile Python scripts on an Android device.</p>

-<p>Configuration of this Python plugin is implemented in <b>build.gradle</b> files of the project.</p>

-<h2> </h2>